-"LSD: Dream Emulator" is an obscure Playstation game only released in Japan.
-It was recommended to me by Lowtax, who is always recommending horrible games to me.
+"LSD: Dream Emulator" is an obscure Playstation game released only in Japan.
+It was recommended to me by Lowtax, who is always recommending that I play horrible games.
 I think it's some psychopathic mind game he's playing, like the one John Doe plays with the detectives in Seven.
 I lose a lot of sleep wondering what he'll ask me to play next.
 Will it be an RPG about colon cancer?
 A Japanese fighting game that causes epilepsy?
 Doom 3?
-After I finish this review, I'm uninstalling all my instant messaging and email programs, and changing the locks on my door, because seriously, I've had enough.
+After I finish this review, I'm uninstalling all my instant messaging and email programs, and changing the locks on my door.
+I've had enough.

 Never trust a game where this is one of the first things you see.

-Just as the name implies, this game is supposed to simulate the experience of dreaming.
-Obviously, Japan needed a new subcategory for the overcrowded "sim" genre after their successes in sim pets and sim dating, and their groundbreaking real-life ventures in Sim Consensual Sex.
+Anyway, just as the name implies, this game is supposed to simulate the experience of dreaming.
+Obviously, Japan needed a new subcategory for the overcrowded "sim" genre after their successes in sim pets and sim dating.
 But wait, there's more!
 According to Wikipedia, LSD is also based on an actual dream journal an employee at Asmik Entertainment (its developer, and makers of some of the 90s greatest console games, including Super Hydlide) kept for ten years.
-Fantastic, I can see that unlike the developers of all those fake-ass dream sims, Asmik Entertainment takes dreaming pretty seriously - although personally I think a better promotion angle would be that this game is made by the developers of Super Hydlide, who you get to murder in the final level.
+Fantastic!
+I can see that unlike the developers of all those fake-ass dream sims, Asmik Entertainment takes dreaming pretty seriously - although personally I think a better promotion angle would be that this game is made by the developers of Super Hydlide, who you get to murder in the final level.